fdelgadodelapuente/tandemx/README.md

 unwm icu

 ```
-**20191025** is the name of the CoSSC.
+`20191025` is the name of the CoSSC directory that is usually distributed as a file that starts with `dims`.
 Change the DEM path to your prefered file and then run the software with

 ```
 tandemxApp.csh tandemxApp.txt unpack geocode